 Feeling like taking a daring adventure?
 Book a helicopter tour of Downtown LA.
-You’ll get amazing aerial views of Los Angeles and see things you’re not able to by car or on foot.
+You’ll get amazing aerial views of Los Angeles and see things you cannot do by car or on foot.

 If you love flowers and plants, this is one of the things to do in Downtown LA that you should add to your list.
-You can find bouquets of flowers in bulk and also some of the most exotic plant life on display here at wholesale prices.
+You can find bulk bouquets and some of the most exotic plant life on display here at wholesale prices.

 Entry: $2 on weekdays | $1 on Saturdays

-18. See a game or a concert at The Crypto.com Arena (formerly known as the Staples Center)
+19. See a Game or a Concert at The Crypto.com Arena (formerly known as the Staples Center)

 The Crypto.com Arena is home to the LA Lakers basketball team.
-It’s also where you can find other sporting events, concerts, and shows happening throughout the year.
+You can also find other sporting events, concerts, and shows happening throughout the year.
 You can buy tickets to one of the games or events at Staple Center.

-I personally haven’t been to a game, but I enjoyed Disney on Ice at this multi-arena space.
+We haven’t attended a game because we are not sports fans, but we enjoyed Disney on Ice at this multi-arena space.

 For more info on events and tickets, click here.